cybermaggedon/ixbrl-reporter-jsonnet/README.md

 ## Warranty

-This code comes with no warranty.
-See the [LICENSE](LICENCE) file for details.
+This code and documentation comes with no warranty whatsoever.
+See the [LICENSE](../LICENSE) file for details.
+The contributors to this document are not accountants, and this is not accounting advice.

 It is possible that this code could be useful to you in meeting regulatory reporting requirements for your business.
-It is also possible that the software could report misleading information which could land you in a lot of trouble if used for regulatory compliance.
-If you need certainty, you should check with a qualified accountant and/or qualified financial accounting engineer.
+It is also possible that the software could report misleading information which could land you in a lot of trouble.
+Check everything, and if you don't know how to be compliant, ask a professional.

 ## License

-Copyright (c) Accounts Machine Limited, 2022
+Copyright (c) Cyberapocalypse Limited, 2025
 Licenced under the GPL version 3 licence, see the [LICENSE](LICENCE) file